This project was adapted from AB-3's codebase.

 Person already assigned to the Event

-Prerequisites: Ensure that Alice
+Prerequisites: Ensure that Alice is already assigned to Meeting.

 Test case: assign_event p/1 ev/1